jwbruce/libopencm3-examples/examples/stm32/l4/nucleo-l452re/README.md

 to measure ???? (anything internal to measure?
 Attach an inexpensive sensor like a CdS cell or thermistor or pot)

+*dac* -- a new tutorial using the built-in DAC to generate one (or more) voltage waveforms.
+Possibly adjust characteristics of the waveform via **B1** or the UART

-*reset* -- short program to determine the reset source upon boot and print to UART (provide a **B1** or UART method to cause code to run to create a myriad of reset conditions)
+*reset* -- a new tutorial program to determine the reset source upon boot and print to UART (provide a **B1** or UART method to cause code to run to create a myriad of reset conditions)